You’ll often hear people say that men think about sex every 12 seconds, or some other ridiculous number.

 That said, it is still a source of pleasure and intimacy amongst older couples, and for those for whom it is an important part of their relationship, they are keen to understand what sex after surgery will look and feel like.

 The surgeons will excise the growth, or in some cases remove the entire prostate.
-There are also less invasive surgeries, such as the TURPs (transurethral resection) or radiation therapy.
+There are also less invasive surgeries, such as the TURPs (transurethral resection) and other non-surgical therapies such as radiation therapy.

 With careful intervention, most men will be able to resume a healthy sex life after the initial recovery period.